neerolyte/php-lyte-xml/README.md

 # Translate to UTF8 on the fly

+## LyteXMLWriter

-Currently only implemented in `LyteXMLWriter` (but let me know if you need it elsewhere) you can now simply state what the source encoding is and have it transcoded on the fly, e.g:
+Simply state what the source encoding is and have it transcoded on the fly, e.g:

 ```php
 $writer = new LyteXMLWriter();